karan-exe/CloudBook/README.md

 # CloudBook

-` #ffffff Download All packages for backend folder and also for the frontend part`
+``Download All packages for backend folder and also for the frontend part``

 Run:- **npm run both** to start backend server and frontend server simultaneously